strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

   - LoopBack
 ---

-LoopBack 4 is building a powerful validation system for the HTTP requests.
-As the first step, we have added fundamental validations for the raw data parsed from requests.
-They are embedded as part of the default sequence of the REST server, and are performed according to the endpoint's OpenAPI(short for OAI) operation specification.
-The data is validated before the corresponding controller method gets invoked to make sure the methods are executed with valid inputs.
+A server usually expects to get valid data from the HTTP request to continue on executing the business logic, while there is never a guarantee that the client side would send a valid one.
+For example, endpoint `GET Users/find` expects to get a number from the request query's property `limit`, but the request is sent as `GET Users/find?limit="astring"`, of which `limit` is a string instead of a number.
+In this case, people would like to see the invalid data being caught before it gets passed into the controller function.

+Now in Loopback 4, such validations are automatically handled by the framework, and a machine-readable error object is generated for each request to help people localize the invalid fields along with their details.

 <!--more-->

+As the first step of building a powerful HTTP request validation system, we have added fundamental validations for the raw data parsed from requests.
+The validations are embedded as part of the default sequence of the REST server, and are performed according to the endpoint's OpenAPI(short for OAI) operation specification.
+The data will be validated before the corresponding controller method gets invoked to make sure the method is executed with valid inputs.

 The following code snippet defines an endpoint `PUT /todos/{id}` by decorating it with the [REST decorators](https://loopback.io/doc/en/lb4/Decorators.html#route-decorators).
 This blog will use it as a typical example to explain what validations are performed to the incoming request.